WarlordShado/JoJokers/README.md

 This mod Requires Steamodded

-Mod adds 9 stands: Star Platinum, Magician's Red, Hermit Purple, Silver Chariot, Cream, The World, Crazy Diamond, Harvest, Gold Experience and Reqium, Karftwork, and GooGoo Dolls.
+This mod adds 15 Stands ranging from part 3 to part 7

 All have Secret Abilities that activate when a certain action is completed.
 Hint in description.
 Some are not complete yet

 Manga Jokers can be enabled in the config.
-Current Manga jokers are Tusk, D4C ,and D4C Love Train

 More jokers and other stuff will be added eventually